There are no tickets available at this time.

 Each area is rated from 0 to 5 stars with 5 being the best.
 The overall composite score is the "FANFARE Score".

 There is very little confusion in finding your seat at a Presbyterian home game.
 There are two entries into the gym, with a door on the same side as the team benches and a door on the opposite side.
 Seating is essentially first-come, first-served bleacher seating, with a few seats specially marked as reserved.
 This allows you to control how close you sit to the floor, though there is really not a bad place in the gym.
-The only exception to this is whenever someone stops to talk to a friend in the bleachers.
-This happens a lot at Presbyterian, as the small-school atmosphere creates an interesting rapport among students.
+Be careful if you climb the bleachers, however, as the rise to each level is a bit steep, and there are no handrails past the first couple of rows.

 The gym features scoreboards on opposite ends of the floor, with fairly standard information (score, time remaining, team fouls, time outs remaining and a few other items) displayed on each board.
-There is no problem with seeing either board from anywhere in the facility, but with other facilities in Presbyterian's conference displaying information on electronic boards at center court or on scoreboards hung above center court, these might be upgrades the school investigates down the line.
+There is no problem with seeing either board from anywhere in the facility, but with most other Big South Conference schools displaying information on electronic boards at center court or on scoreboards hung above center court, these might be upgrades the school investigates down the line.
 The time and shot clock also prominently display atop each backboard, so this information is easy to monitor.

 No matter how cold the temperature may be outside, it is recommended to shed your jacket once you step through the doors of the Templeton Center.
 The gym gets extremely hot during games, so if you are not prepared, you may find yourself sweating.
 Grab a short-sleeved shirt to go under that jacket before leaving the house.

 We must finally mention one of the more amusing mascots in all of college sports, Scotty the Scotsman.
 Scotty is a huge hit with kids and adults alike, and it's really tough not to smile and laugh at his antics.
-When he isn't dancing along with a routine performed by the dance team, posing for photos with children or fist-bumping random camera operators, Scotty maintains an amusing Twitter account.
-If you get to a Blue Hose game, find Scotty and ask for a picture or a high-five.
+When he isn't dancing along with the music during a break, he's posing for photos with children or fist-bumping random camera operators, If you get to a Blue Hose game, find Scotty and ask for a picture or a high-five.

 Presbyterian is located in downtown Clinton, which is very similar to many other smaller South Carolina towns.
 The campus is beautiful and historic, making for a great place to go for a quiet walk and take in the scenery.
 What you gain in quiet and small-town atmosphere, however, you will lose in proximity of a great number of amenities.

-Tony's Pizza and Subs bills itself as the official pizza of Presbyterian athletics, and it is within a short distance of campus.
-This "mini-chain" has locations in Greenville and several other Upstate towns, along with its Clinton location.
-They offer a great selection of pizzas, sandwiches, salads and pasta at reasonable prices.
+Whiteford's Drive-In is a local favorite in Clinton.
+The location in Clinton has been in the area for greater than 50 years, and is the go-to place for fried chicken, chili dogs and other local Southern fare.
 Senor Garcia Mexican and Dempsey's are among the other small grouping of options in Clinton.
 The town of Laurens is approximately 10 minutes away, with a few more chain offerings.
 Spartanburg is a half-hour away, with Greenville about 45-50 minutes.
 These two larger cities offer plenty of big-city benefits in a reasonable amount of drive time.

 Flying in to visit Presbyterian may present a bit of a challenge.
 The closest airports are Greenville-Spartanburg (GSP) and Columbia (CAE), with both about an hour from campus.
 Clinton is accessible from Greenville-Spartanburg from the west via South Carolina Interstates 385 and 26, with Columbia accessible from the east via 26.
 South Carolina Highways 56, 72 and 308 serve Clinton, along with US Highway 76 (Carolina Avenue).